 - Public Schools

-They also offer certificate and professional degrees.
-Canadian university system offers students a choice of academic oriented university degree programmes and also the practical-oriented college diplomas and certificates.
-All the programs offered have a strong student support services, small classes and strong campus environments.
-They also offer combined degree/diploma programmes and university transfer programmes.
+They also offer certificates and professional degrees.
+Canadian university system offers students a choice of academic-oriented university degree programs and practical-oriented college diplomas and certificates.
+All the programs offered have strong student support services, small classes, and strong campus environments.
+They also offer combined degree/diploma programs and university transfer programs.

 The academic year usually starts in September and ends in May, and is normally divided into two semesters.
 Some institutes operate on a semester or trimester system and admit students in January and/or May as well as September.
-Many institutes offer a limited number of courses and special programmes during the summer session.
+Many institutes offer a limited number of courses and special programs during the summer session.

-In order to apply to any under graduate and graduate programs, students are required to submit the relevant academic documents and transcript.
+In order to apply to any undergraduate and graduate programs, students are required to submit the relevant academic documents and transcripts.
 Foreign students also need to exhibit their English proficiency.
-They need to take up either IELTS or TOEFL.
+They need to take either IELTS or TOEFL.

 Tuition fees for foreign students vary from province to province.
 So students should select their university or college depending on their availability of finances.
 Tuition fees represent only 25 percent to 35 percent of total expenses.
-Books, supplies and instruments, student activity fees, housing, food, laundry, transportation, healthcare, clothing and entertainment are additional costs.
+Books, supplies and instruments, student activity fees, housing, food, laundry, transportation, healthcare, clothing, and entertainment are additional costs.

 Even these jobs are often difficult to obtain.
-There may be opportunities for practical training which entail a period of authorized employment, designed to allow foreign students to have professional work experience related to their field of study.
+There may be opportunities for practical training which entails a period of authorized employment, designed to allow foreign students to have professional work experience related to their field of study.

 Scholarships are available, but they rarely cover the full cost of a study program and are not always easy to find.
 The calendar of each university in Canada includes a detailed list of the scholarships it administers.
 Obtaining a scholarship is very competitive and applications must be made directly to each university along with the application for admission.

-Students will have a greater chance of getting financial aid if they have high level of academic achievement along with high GRE, GMAT, TOEFL etc. score, demonstrate financial need but have private funding to cover some of the cost, have teaching experience in a subject offered at the undergraduate level (to increase opportunities for a teaching assistantship) or specialize in a field or have a research interest which parallels that of the department and faculty or private funding source (which increases opportunities for research assistantships and grants), has outstanding letter of recommendation and an impressive statement of purpose.
+Students will have a greater chance of getting financial aid if they have a high level of academic achievement along with high GRE, GMAT, TOEFL, etc. scores, demonstrate financial need but have private funding to cover some of the cost, have teaching experience in a subject offered at the undergraduate level (to increase opportunities for a teaching assistantship) or specialize in a field or have a research interest which parallels that of the department and faculty or private funding source (which increases opportunities for research assistantships and grants), has outstanding letter of recommendation and an impressive statement of purpose.

 All overseas students are required to obtain a Student Visa before going to Canada for studies.
 Students must also meet the requirements of the Canadian Immigration Act and Regulations.
 All the required documents must be either original or photocopies notarized.
 Under normal circumstances, at least two months are required for visa processing.
 Application should be made to the nearest Canadian visa office.